Hospitality Management is not a very popular major to study in Florida with only 1,828 graduations each year.

 Florida International University is a great option for students pursuing a Hospitality Management degree.
 In addition to its bachelor's programs, Florida International University offers graduate degrees in Hospitality.
 This school is one of the largest schools in Florida.

+Considering that 7.0% of borrowers have defaulted, FIU's default rate of 5.8% is really good.
 You'll be able to learn about numerous ethnicities thanks to FIU's diverse population.
-There is an advanced degree program accessible for those who are curious.
 Videos from FIU could be a great way to get more info on the university.

 Any student pursuing a degree in Hospitality Management needs to check out University of Central Florida.
 In addition to its bachelor's programs, University of Central Florida offers graduate degrees in Hospitality.
 The specific location of Orlando, Florida, is decent for learners who prefer a quiet, suburban area.